Finding new healthy lunchbox ideas for children to eat that keep them happy and satisfied is challenging for parents, but it is possible!

 You can fill these tasty sandwiches in five minutes using leftovers from last night’s dinner.
 Pop in some extra protein and veggies to the lunchbox, like peeled baby carrots with a hummus dip.

 - Pizza pockets or pizza kabobs

 Pasta and Salads

-You’ll have a yummy addition to the kids’ lunchbox in under 10 minutes using leftovers.
+You’ll have an appetising and health-filled addition to your child’s lunchbox in under 10 minutes using leftovers.

 Try these pasta and salad recipe ideas:

 - Tuna and hard-boiled eggs

 - Nacho salad with tortilla chips and mango